AniketDas24/Neural-Network-from-scratch/README.md

 ***Neural Network Implementation for XOR Gate Using Numpy***

-*An artifical neural net built from scratch using only pure mathematical concepts and using the numpy python library*
+*An artifical neural net built from scratch using only pure mathematical concepts and numpy python library*

 **Structure of the network**